Blackwater 61 crash: Accident

-Five of the people aboard Blackwater 61 were killed, including both pilots who had been ejected from the aircraft.
-The crash's sole survivor survived the crash with a broken rib, abdominal and lung trauma, and minor head injuries.
+All of the people aboard Blackwater 61 were killed, including both pilots who had been ejected from the aircraft.
+Specialist Miller initially survived the crash with a broken rib, abdominal and lung trauma, and minor head injuries.
 He survived for 8–10 hours before succumbing to his injuries, compounded by the freezing temperatures and shortage of oxygen.

 Recovery efforts were hampered for several reasons.
 Blackwater did not have the infrastructure in Afghanistan capable of tracking or keeping account of its aircraft meaning the aircraft's disappearance was not noticed until a sergeant in Farah made his superiors aware the aircraft was overdue.
 In addition, Blackwater 61 did not have any tracking equipment aboard and no flight plan had been filed so finding the wreckage was difficult.
 Search and rescue teams covered the logical route extending south from Bagram to no avail.
-It was not until a U.S. military aircraft flying near the wreckage site picked up the signal emitted by the aircraft's emergency locator transmitter (ELT) did teams locate and reach the crash site.
+It was not until a U.S. military aircraft flying near the wreckage site picked up the signal emitted by the aircraft's emergency locator transmitter (ELT) that teams located the crash site.